micmejia/bible-dump/NKJV/2 Kings/2 Kgs 3.md

 But now bring me a musician."
 Then it happened, when the musician played, that the hand of the Lord came upon him.

 ###### 16
-And he said, "Thus says the Lord: 'Make this valley full of [^b]ditches.'
+And he said, "Thus says the Lord: 'Make this valley full of ditches.'

 ###### 17
 For thus says the Lord: 'You shall not see wind, nor shall you see rain; yet that valley shall be filled with water, so that you, your cattle, and your animals may drink.'